Special Note#

 echo 'GRUB_DISABLE_OS_PROBER=false' >> /etc/default/grub

-# Generate GRUB config file
+# Generate Config

 grub-mkconfig -o /boot/grub/grub.cfg

-Advanced Setting: systemd-boot (UEFI Only) (Click to expand)
+Advanced: systemd-boot (UEFI Only)

 Reference: systemd-boot